rails/rails/guides/source/getting_started.md

 </p>

 <p>
-  <%= link_to 'Destroy Comment', [comment.article, comment],
+  <%= button_to "Destroy Comment", [comment.article, comment], method: :delete %>
-              "data-turbo-method": :delete %>
 </p>```

-Clicking this new "Destroy Comment" link will fire off a `DELETE /articles/:article_id/comments/:id` to our `CommentsController`, which can then use this to find the comment we want to delete, so let's add a `destroy` action to our controller (`app/controllers/comments_controller.rb`):
+Clicking this new "Destroy Comment" button will fire off a `DELETE /articles/:article_id/comments/:id` to our `CommentsController`, which can then use this to find the comment we want to delete, so let's add a `destroy` action to our controller (`app/controllers/comments_controller.rb`):